xiaomo728/edx-platform/docs/decisions/0010-limit-modulestore-use-in-lms.rst

 When answering queries, your app can look at both models.
 The edx-when app works in this way, capturing start and due date information from the Modulestore, but then applying student-specific overrides when serving requests in the LMS.
-For more background on this topic, please see ADR 0005-studio-lms-subdomain-boundaries.rst.
+For more background on this topic, please see `ADR 5: LMS Subdomain Boundaries <./docs/decisions/0005-studio-lms-subdomain-boundaries.rst>`_ .

 Django Admin